sundowndev/phoneinfoga/README.md

 ![](https://i.imgur.com/qbFZa1m.png)

-### Steps
+### How to handle captcha
 - Follow the URL
 - Complete the captcha if needed
 - Open the dev tool (F12 on most browsers)
 - Go to **Storage**, then **Cookies**
-- Copy the value of the *GOOGLE_ABUSE_EXEMPTION* cookie and paste it in the CLI
+- Copy the value of the *GOOGLE_ABUSE_EXEMPTION* cookie and simply paste it in the CLI

-**Note: sometimes you'll need to refresh the page to get the cookie.**

 ![](https://i.imgur.com/KkE1EM5.png)

+### Troubleshooting

+The cookie should be created after you complete the captcha.
+If there's no captcha and *GOOGLE_ABUSE_EXEMPTION* cookie, try pressing F5 to refresh the page.
+The cookie should've been created.
+If refreshing the page does not help, change the query to something different (change the number or add text).
+Google will not necessarily ask you to complete a captcha if your request is the exact same as the previous one, because it'll usually be cached.

 ## Custom formatting

 Sometimes the phone number has footprints but is used with a different formatting.
 This is a problem because for example if we search for "+15417543010", we'll not find web pages that write it that way : "(541) 754–3010".
 So the tool use a (optional) custom formatting given by the user to find further and more accurate results.
+To use this feature properly and make the results more valuable, try to use a format that someone of the number' country would usually use to share the phone number online.
+For example, French people usually write numbers that way online : *06.20.30.40.50*, *06 20 30 40 50*.

 ## License